By Zach Oakes

 - Ninjatrader/NT8: This is similar to TradeStation.
 The language NT8 is pretty impressive though, so if you’re coming from .NET I would definitely take a look at this.
 Multicharts also offers a .NET version that uses NT8 with other brokerages.

 - Python x IB-Insync: This is not Interactive Brokers API, but a third party framework to work with their API.
 I also have a modular strategy build using this that may prove helpful if you’d like to use Python and Interactive Brokers.

 - QuantConnect: A Python / C# API.
-Although I prefer Quantopian outright, this offers integration with IB, and some other Brokerages (GAIN for Futures, a Crypto and FX brokerage).
+This offers integration with IB, and some other Brokerages (GAIN for Futures, a Crypto and FX brokerage)

 - Interactive Brokers: it is pretty good overall.
 The API works and has many language integrations; their commissions are competitive; they offer most instruments.
 (Futures, Equities, FX)

 - TradeStation: Most data is free - including popular Futures instruments - and the data is very good quality.
 The language (ELD) is excellent, and everything else is worth dealing with for the free use of the language.
 Commissions are VERY high, but for testing, this is by far, my favourite platform.
 (Futures, Equities, Options, FX, Crypto)